 Everything You Need to Know About Cinnamon

 Cinnamon is much more than a spice.
-It’s the silent hero of countless dishes, the secret ingredient in many remedies, and a gateway to delicious nostalgia.
-Whether you’ve sprinkled it on your morning porridge, baked it into a batch of gooey cinnamon rolls, or brewed it in a cosy tea, chances are cinnamon has already brightened your life in some way.
-But there’s more to this sweet and warming spice than meets the eye.
+It’s the silent hero of countless dishes, the secret ingredient in many remedies, and so much more.
+Whether you’ve sprinkled it on your morning porridge, baked it into a batch of gooey rolls, or brewed it in a cosy tea, chances are this spice has already brightened your life in some way.
+But there’s more to this sweet and warming ingredient than meets the eye.

 If you love cooking, are curious about nutrition, or simply want to learn how to make the most of this kitchen staple, you’re in the right place.
-This guide dives into cinnamon’s health benefits, culinary uses, and even classic and creative recipes to try at home.
+This guide dives into cinnamon’s health benefits, cooking uses, and even classic recipes to try.

 What Exactly Is Cinnamon?